Do I need a smartwatch to use Breathe Flow and other VAGUS® apps?

 What does the VHI values mean?

+In the VAGUS ECG app, we use VHI as a term for the summary of health analytics.
 The VHI is short for Vagal Homeostasis index.
 The main components in VHI are HRV, RSA and RSAsync.
-Additionally the VHI takes into account also a number of other bio signal parameters measured by the Vagus ECG smartwatch and machine learning individualization based on the user’s data.
+Additionally, the VHI takes into account also a number of other bio signal parameters measured by the Vagus ECG smartwatch and machine learning individualization based on the user’s data.
 The Vagal Homeostasis Index (VHI) is expressed between 0-100 where 100 is a very high level of homeostasis which also can be expressed as a good and healthy ‘balance’ in the autonomic system.
 The VHI is a novel test & analytics analysis system invented by Gustaf Kranck and it is pat.pend. for Vagus Health Ltd. It is only available for Vagus ECG Smartwatch clients.

-Why is the watch ECG pulse and heart pulse measurements not the same?
+Why are the watch ECG pulse and heart pulse measurements not the same?